 Going Postal, by Terry Pratchett: Another Ankh-Morpork novel along the lines of The Truth, i.e. a look into the chaos that explodes when the Discworld equivalent of a modern-day convenience develops.
 Vetinari at his absolute best here.
 There’s definitely a gentle parody of that 50s film stereotype of the con man who ends [...]

-book log
+Filed in book log

-Also tagged: cyberpunk, dorothy l. sayers, fantasy, frances hodgson burnett, haruki murakami, japanese, literary fiction, mystery, neal stephenson, philip gabriel, romance, science fiction, steven brust, terry pratchett, translation, victorian
+Also tagged cyberpunk, dorothy l. sayers, fantasy, frances hodgson burnett, haruki murakami, japanese, literary fiction, mystery, neal stephenson, philip gabriel, romance, science fiction, steven brust, terry pratchett, translation, victorian

 The Fairy Godmother, by Mercedes Lackey: What is there to say?
 It’s exactly what one expects from Lackey, complete with empowered female protagonist and all.
 It “overthrows” romance novel conventions in such a predictable way that nothing about the plot is unusual or surprising.
 Lackey does her best to make her [...]

-book log
+Filed in book log

-Also tagged: biography, chinese, fantasy, g.k. chesterton, jasper fforde, jin yong, john minford, louis cha, mercedes lackey, nonfiction, religion, romance, translation, wuxia
+Also tagged biography, chinese, fantasy, g.k. chesterton, jasper fforde, jin yong, john minford, louis cha, mercedes lackey, nonfiction, religion, romance, translation, wuxia

 Ahem.
 So you see, lately I’ve discovered that while Widener may not be the perfect library that contains all the books that have ever been published, it still has an impressive contemporary fiction collection.
 Ah, Hollis, how I love thee.
 In any case, I’m still prepared to believe that Widener has very nearly all books [...]

-book log
+Filed in book log

-Also tagged: a.s. byatt, douglas adams, dystopia, fantasy, george r.r. martin, kazuo ishiguro, laurie r. king, literary fiction, lois mcmaster bujold, margaret atwood, mystery, orson scott card, post-wwii, science fiction, short stories
+Also tagged a.s. byatt, douglas adams, dystopia, fantasy, george r.r. martin, kazuo ishiguro, laurie r. king, literary fiction, lois mcmaster bujold, margaret atwood, mystery, orson scott card, post-wwii, science fiction, short stories

 Swordspoint, by Ellen Kushner: I bought this book on the recommendation of my best friend, despite my initial qualms about her plot summary—she described it as a medieval story about a swordsman and a scholar (I thought hopefully of Narcissus und Goldmund and less optimistically of Mercedes Lackey’s numerous swords-and-sworcery novels).
 Still, I wanted to [...]